Strategic Buyers: Finding the Targets

 When a business is sold, the owners would naturally want a broker in their corner; someone that is working to get the highest price and the best terms – a person or firm that knows the ropes; one that does this for a living.
 In short, someone to get them the best deal.

-One would think that someone on the other side of the deal – a buyer – would want this same arrangement; someone that is working for them, knows what their doing, is familiar with the dance steps that the process entails; someone they can count on to negotiate in their best interest, to get the best price and the best term.
+One would think that someone on the other side of the deal – a buyer – would want this same arrangement; someone that is working for them, knows what they’re doing, is familiar with the dance steps that the process entails; someone they can count on to negotiate in their best interest, to get the best price and the best terms.
 In short, someone in their corner, working to get them the best deal.